 This slice of paradise is one of Australia’s most famous beaches, thanks to this seemingly endless stretch of coastline dotted with high-rise apartments.
 Anyone who has come to Australia with Global will recognise these picture-perfect golden sands in the heart of the Gold Coast where our HQ is located.

 Want to check out some of Australia’s best beaches for your little old self?
-Check that little blue button and get going on an Australian adventure.
+Check that little blue button and get going on an Australian adventure of your very own.